w3c/ortc/draft-raymond-rtcweb-webrtc-js-obj-api-rationale-01.md

 Technically, there is no need for independent SDP offer / answer negotiation amongst all these peers to achieve a mesh scenario for this use case.
 Each client has enough information about the other clients to establish a peer connection.
 The current WebRTC SDP API imposes independent round trip negotiations that are not technically necessary.
 If WebRTC client D was added later, the original connection can be forked and re-use the same DTLS fingerprints to negotiate new encryptions keys for media or data.
 Fingerprint or identity signature reuse should not introduce any additional security concerns since identities will be verified and keys negotiated for each peer-to-peer connection.

-A JavaScript Object Model {{WebRTCJSObj}} approach would allow for this kind of scenario without independent round trip negotiations for each WebRTC client in the mesh.
+A JavaScript object model approach would allow for this kind of scenario without independent round trip negotiations for each WebRTC client in the mesh.

 Browser to Browser Compatibility Extension Compatibility Issue Scenario